JSTOR-Labs/plant-humanities/docs/content/cacao.md

      data-mapwarper-id="45365"
      data-active="true"></var>

 Eventually, these networks created a taste for cacao in far-reaching lands that maintained the high status and importance of neotropical polities during ancient and historic periods.[^ref9],[^ref10] This relationship between long-distance trade and cacao is also reflected in the ancient Maya God L, who is often depicted in relation to cacao and merchant regalia.[^ref11]  Ultimately, the ancient association of commerce with cacao suggests that the neotropics have a deep history with long-distance trade between the many regions of Mesoamerica and that cacao was likely a source of power and prestige for those occupying the environs where it could best grow.
-It is no wonder that ancient rulers invoked cacao in their ritual and political exchanges and ceremonies, which often included the imbibing of cacao beverages or the [gifting of cacao vessels](https://hollis.harvard.edu/primo-explore/viewallcomponentmetadata/L/HVD_VIA8001542575?vid=HVD2&tab=everything&adaptor=Local%20Search%20Engine).[^ref12],[^ref13]
+It is no wonder that ancient rulers invoked cacao in their ritual and political exchanges and ceremonies, which often included the imbibing of cacao beverages or the gifting of cacao vessels, such as the Buenavista cylinder vase.[^ref12] [^ref13]
 <var data-image-viewer></var>
 <var data-image id="hollis-459304944" title="Classic Maya Buenavista Cylinder Vase" data-url="https://ids.lib.harvard.edu/ids/iiif/459304944/full/full/0/default.jpg" data-region="0,0,0,0"></var>
 <var data-image id="hollis-459304936" title="Classic Maya Buenavista Cylinder Vase Rollout" data-url="https://ids.lib.harvard.edu/ids/iiif/459304936/full/full/0/default.jpg" data-region="0,0,0,0"></var>